Q: When will the next Nick’s Marathon take place?

 Q: What exactly *is* your cause?

-A: For the past few years, Nick’s Marathon has raised money exclusively for the Ronald McDonald House of Long Island.
-We have outfitted their game room with several new systems, including several Nintendo Switches, an Xbox One, a PlayStation 4, as well as a wide variety of games and accessories.
+A: For the past few years, Nick’s Marathon has raised a great deal of money for the Ronald McDonald House of Long Island.
+We have outfitted their game room with several new systems, including several Nintendo Switches, an Xbox Series X, a PlayStation 5, as well as a wide variety of games and accessories.
 For more on Nick’s connection to this Ronald McDonald House, click here.

 Q: What do people see during the Marathon?